aperifons/Wa-Tor/README.md

 This app uses Gradle to build.
 Run

+	export BUILD_NUMBER=x
 	./gradlew build

+Replace _`x`_ with the desired `versionCode` (the current gradle build file does _not_ currently specify the `versionCode`; this will be changed in a future version).For now, a `versionCode` of 1 is recommended.
+If the gradle build script does not find the `BUILD_NUMBER` environment it assumes a `versionCode` of 9999.

+The above syntax is valid for a POSIX compliant shell (e.g., `bash`).
+For any other environment, please look up how to define environment variables.

 This will build the `APK` files for debug and release.
 These can be found in `./app/build/outputs/apk/`.
 The (few) unit tests are also exceuted as well as lint (reports